Univrs

 check

-Documentation: The source for the documentation is available on github, in the illumos/docs repository.
+The source for the documentation is available on github, in the repository.
 Books & Papers:

 This guide covers the basic workflow for developing illumos and then dives into specific detail on everything from the layout of the gate to several HOWTOs.
 Whether this is your first time working with illumos or you remember back when the code in the gate all referred to something called SunOS, this guide will help you in enhancing and fixing illumos.